 Sandra W. Whitmore began her career at RIT in the College of Liberal Arts in 1999 and in 2003 joined the Office of the President.
-Sandra currently serves as the Senior Director of Operations and RIT’s Deputy Title IX Coordinator for the Division of Diversity & Inclusion.
+Sandra currently serves as the Senior Director of Operations for the Division of Diversity & Inclusion.
 Managing the daily operations, oversees the areas of Public Relations/Marketing & Multicultural Programs, as well as the official representative for compliance issues for Title IX, and constructs methods to achieve the Division of Diversity & Inclusion’s goals.
 Supervised by the Vice President and Associate Provost for Diversity & Inclusion the role is critical to the overall achievement of RIT’s mission of achieving best in class in the areas of diversity and inclusion in higher education.

 She has served the institute in various capacities as Vice Chair of Staff Council, Chair of the President’s Commission on Pluralism & Inclusion, and Coach for Partnerships in Pluralism.
 Currently Sandra is serving as the Chair of the RIT Ombuds Advisory Board (2006), Administrator for the Global Leadership Certificate Program, Staff Council Member (Shared Governance) and Advisor for the Model United Nations Major Student Organization as well as a member of the RIT Leadership Institute Faculty teaching team.
 Sandra also serves the Greater Rochester Community as a member of the Facing Race Embracing Equity Committee and the Genesee Valley Chapter of Society for Human Resource Professionals (SHRM).
 She is also the co-designer for the Person2Person partnership program for the YWCA in Monroe County.